 As this recipe collection demonstrates, cultures around the world have developed a slew of rice entrees, including Chinese fried rice, African jollof rice, Italian risotto, and Puerto Rican pigeon peas and rice, to name a few.
 Closer to home, in the American South, jambalaya is a classic original.
 And across America, there’s a wealth of beloved one-pot chicken and rice recipes that use skinless, boneless chicken breasts or chicken thighs to make a hearty, family-friendly meal.

 3. How to make one-pot rice

 Rice is incredibly versatile, and exactly how one-pot rice recipes come together depends on the dish you’re making and the tools involved.
 Usually, you’ll start by browning aromatics (onions, garlic, bell pepper, celery, and others) in the pot.
 Many main dishes will also include browning the meat as the next step.
-After that, if starting from raw grain, it’s typical to add rice and liquid, bring it to a boil, then to let it simmer under a lid until the rice is tender.
+After that, if you're starting with the raw grain, it’s typical to add rice and liquid, bring it to a boil, then let it simmer under a lid until the rice is tender.
 For already cooked or leftover rice, you’ll only need to re-cook it enough to heat it all the way through.